MichalisPanayides/Talks/Annual Review/Story Board.md

 - N-players
 - Each player has actions
 - Different set of actions
-- Utility functions: mapping of the product of different actions to a real number
+- Utility function (for every player): maps an element of the cross product of all strategy spaces to the real numbers

 - Rock Paper Scissors:
     - 2 players (row player: P1, column player: P2)